How to Fix the Most Common Lawn Problems

 • Aerate and de-thatch to encourage healthier grass and relieve compacted soil.
 In thin grass areas, till the ground lightly and overseed with a grass that's appropriate for the sun/shade conditions.

 • Monitor both the amount of water the lawn receives and the pH level of the soil.
-Perform a pH test at least once a year.
-For very acidic soil (a pH number below 7), treat with high-quality lime, such as Pennington Fast Acting Lime; for very alkaline soil (a pH number above 7), add sulfur.
+Perform a soil test at least once a year.
+Then follow the recommendations of your testing lab.
+For overly acidic soil, you may need a high-quality lime, such as Pennington Fast Acting Lime.
+For overly alkaline soil , your soil lab may recommend sulfur.

 9. Thinning grass